Deratiseur/Gilbertus/Derats_Kribinn/Derats_Gilbertus readme.txt

-Gilbertus Agumanus is a tinker gnome you can find on the Waukyne promenade, accompanied by two semi-mechanical spiders.
+Gilbertus Agumanus is a tinker gnome you can find on the Waukyne promenade or at kuldahar, accompanied by two semi-mechanical spiders.
 The black one is his bodyguard, and the gray one is for sale, and if you buy it, that's where it all begins:
 - The semi-mechanical spider can follow you everywhere, like a 7th companion.
 - Its stats are those of a 10 DV monster, CA 4, fire resistance 50%, electricity vulnerability 25%, magic vulnerability 25%, immune to non-magical weapons, immune to poison, disease, level drain, death effects and mental effects.
 - It can attacks 2 times per round for 1D8 slashing damage per blow.
 These paws are not magic.